 What is rum?

 Let’s get this one out of the way.
 Rum is a liquor made from fermented molasses or sugarcane juice which is then distilled.
-You either get a clear liquid, where the rum is filtered and bottled straight away, or a dark liquid which is aged in charred oak or wooden casks (known as puncheons) before filtering and bottling.
+You either get a clear liquid, where the rum is filtered and bottled straight away, or a dark liquid that is aged in charred oak or wooden casks (known as puncheons) before filtering and bottling.

 Jamaican rum’s history is enslaved peoples’ history